-Problem: A utility class does not contain the method that you need and you cannot add the method to the class.
+Problem: A utility class doesn’t contain the method that you need and you can’t add the method to the class.

 Solution: Add the method to a client class and pass an object of the utility class to it as an argument.

-Problem: A utility class does not contain some methods that you need.
-But you cannot add these methods to the class.
+Problem: A utility class doesn’t contain some methods that you need.
+But you can’t add these methods to the class.

 Solution: Create a new class containing the methods and make it either the child or wrapper of the utility class.